 The possibility is worth exploring, they say, because use of smartphones and tablets has exploded over the same period that drug use has declined.
 This correlation does not mean that one phenomenon is causing the other, but scientists say interactive media appears to play to similar impulses as drug experimentation, including sensation-seeking and the desire for independence.

 Or it might be that gadgets simply absorb a lot of time that could be used for other pursuits, including partying.

 So, I ask you: Do smartphones *really* seem like the problem?
 Are these “addictions” causing harm?
 Or are they merely stress relief mechanisms, improperly maligned due to sloppy thinking (correlation does not equal causation)?

 You know how I feel.
 What do you think?

-If you like this piece, please sign up for my mailing list. 😇
+If you like this piece, please sign up for my daily newsletter. 😇

 **We know that in times of stress people seek out social support, so you would expect social media use to rise in times of stress–both chronic and acute.